vigetlabs/craft-profile/README.md

 |short|long|description|
 |---|---|---|
--b|--base-url|Base URL that paths will be appended to -p|--paths|Comma-separated list of paths, e.g. "/,/foo,/bar/baz" -i|--iterations|How many times to load each page -w|--workers|How much concurrency (how many workers)
+-b|--base-url|Base URL that paths will be appended to (aliases: baseUrl, base-url, base_url) -p|--paths|Comma-separated list of paths, e.g. "/,/foo,/bar/baz" -i|--iterations|How many times to load each page -w|--workers|How much concurrency (how many workers)